Lead-Safe Wisconsin: Lead Supervisor Study Guide

 Lead test kits

-- Read more about lead test kits on EPA's website
+- Read more about lead test kits on EPA's website.

 Waste disposal

-- Read about cleanup (PDF) in III.
-Worksite Preparation on pages 8-26 to 8-27
+- Read about cleanup during worksite preparation on pages 8-26 to 8-27 in Chapter 8 (PDF).

-- Read about waste handling and disposal (PDF) on pages 14-8 to 14-9 in II.
-Coordination of Cleaning Activities
+- Read about waste handling and disposal (PDF) on pages 14-8 to 14-9 in Chapter 14 (PDF).

 Cleaning

-- Pay special attention to final cleaning procedures (PDF) on 14-16 to 14-18
+- Pay special attention to final cleaning procedures on 14-16 to 14-18

 - Study the decontamination procedures of workers, including cleaning supplies and equipment (page 14-16), cleaning of protective sheeting (page 14-17) and vacuuming and wet cleaning (page 14-17) in the V. Final Cleaning Procedures section of Chapter 14